You are here

 Legally binding obligations notices

 An obligation notice specifies the time frame within which the recipient must notify of changes in their circumstances.
 This specified time frame is called the notification period.
-There are different notification periods according to the type of pension or benefit the person receives.
+There are different notification periods according to the type of pension, payment or benefit the person receives.

 Penalties for not meeting obligations